dotnet/machinelearning-samples/modelbuilder/readme.md

 1 Gb+         | Numeric and Text   | 3 hour+

 The exact time to train is a function of a few parameters like:
-*The number of features or columns being used to predict *The type of columns i.e. text vs. numeric
+* The number of features or columns being used to predict
+* The type of columns i.e. text vs. numeric
-*Type of machine learning task.
+* The Type of machine learning task (e.g. regression vs. classification)

 We have tested Model Builder with even 1TB dataset but building a high quality model for that size of dataset can take upto four days.